-4. Every effort must be made to ensure horses receive proper attention after they have competed and that they are treated humanely when their competition careers are over.

-a.
-Veterinary treatment
+- 4. Every effort must be made to ensure horses receive proper attention after they have competed and that they are treated humanely when their competition careers are over. - a.
+Veterinary treatment b.
+Referral centres c.
+Competitive injuries

 Veterinary expertise must always be available at an event.
 If a horse is injured or exhausted during a competition, the athlete must dismount and a veterinarian must check the horse.